chrrrisw/kmel_db/kmel_db_format.md

 Offsets shown are from the start of each entry.

-The "genre", "performer" and "album" fields indicate the indices into each of the corresponding tables.
+The "Genre", "Performer" and "Album" fields indicate the indices into each of the corresponding tables.

 The "title length", "shortdir length", "shortfile length", "longdir length" and "longfile length" fields indicate the length of the corresponding strings (inclusive of null terminator).